Ishrat Jahan encounter killing: Allegations

-A probe into the encounter was ordered after Ishrat Jahan's family insisted that she was innocent, and the Mumbai police said she had no criminal background, and their investigation did not find anything that could implicate her.
+A probe into the encounter was ordered after Ishrat Jahan's family insisted she was innocent.
+The Mumbai police said she had no criminal background and their investigation did not find anything that could implicate her.
 A number of politicians and the Maharashtra State Minorities Commission demanded an inquiry.
 Ishrat Jahan's funeral procession was attended by over 10,000 people in Mumbra and the Samajwadi Party state president Abu Azmi said that he would demand a CBI probe into the killings.

-The Gujarat government had faced strong criticism by human rights groups for anti-Muslim human rights violations, following the communal riots of 2002.
-During this period, there had been several police encounter deaths in the Gujarat, three of which have been attributed to attempts to kill Narendra Modi in retaliation for the alleged involvement of the state machinery in the riots.
+The Gujarat government had faced strong criticism by human rights groups for anti-Muslim human rights violations following the communal riots of 2002.
+During this period, there had been several police encounter deaths in Gujarat, three attributed to attempts to kill Narendra Modi in retaliation for the alleged involvement of the state machinery in the riots.
 Some human rights activists have alleged that many of these alleged encounters actually happen in police custody.
 They claimed that there is a pattern that many of these encounters followed: they always took place in the wee hours of the morning in a deserted area, with no witnesses; a vigorous exchange of fire resulted in the deaths of all the terrorists, while the police received no injuries; and the diary of the accused was often recovered, and contained incriminating evidence.

 According to People's Union for Civil Liberties, the Gujarat police did not follow normal procedures in their investigations.
 No FIR was lodged with the local area police station where the encounter occurred, no charge sheet, no inquest report, and no witness statement.
 No bullet marks or damage was observed on the road or surrounding area.